After a bit of searching, I found quite a few options. This was simple and got the job done.

 service nscd restart

-8)Restart the instance
+8)Restart the instance9)Try to login

 ssh user@instance.DNS or ssh domain\\user@instance.DNS